jlegatheaux/cnss/README.md

 protected byte[] payload; // the payload of the packet
 ```

-Some contants in the Packet class have speacial meaning for the CNSS notion of Packet: *HEADERSIZE = 20* is the size of the header to mirror IPv4 packets size and *INITIALTTL = 32* is the default value of packets TTL.
+Some contants in the `Packet` class have speacial meaning for the CNSS notion of Packet: `HEADERSIZE = 20` is the size of the header to mirror IPv4 packets size and `INITIALTTL = 32` is the default value of packets TTL.

 ## Nodes

 Nodes execute two algorithms, an application algorithm and a control algorithm.
-Each of these algorithms is structured as an automaton executing actions associated with a pre-defined set of events, each one called an **upcall**.
+Each of these algorithms is structured as an automaton executing actions associated with a pre-defined set of events, each one is called an upcall.

 Among the most important upcalls are: `initialise(int now, ...), on_clock_tick(int now), on_receive(int now, DataPacket p), on_timeout(int now)` and several others.
 Nodes automata may choose to use *clock_ticks*, if so, their periodic value in millisecends should be returned by the `initialise(...)` upcal.
 If the `initialise` method returns 0, no *clock_ticks* will be delivered to this algorithm.

 Each upcall, but the `initialise` one, is triggered by the delivery of an event that got to the node.
-All events that should be triggered in the same processig step (characterized by the same value of the *clock*) are delivered in sequence without any predefineded specified order.
+All events that should be triggered in the same processig step (characterized by the same value of the **clock**) are delivered in sequence without any predefineded specified order.

 The definition of the interfaces of the two algorithms executed by nodes are presented next.